th3-coder/duckyinterpreter/README.md

 4. Payload will then be saved to payload(_).dd in the same directory as the .exe
 5. Rename to desired name and transfer to rubberDUCKY (or any badusb device that uses DUCKY language)
 6. Plug in DUCKY and payload that you just emulated will run!

-IMPORTANT: Run program as admin to log keys in admin powershell and prevent authority issues in certain applications - - - ONLY WORKS ON WINDOWS

 * AUTOSTRING: starts a string when any A-Z character is typed, and ends when ENTER is pressed